NanboLi/MulMON/README.md

 #### (to be released soon ...)

 This repository contains a PyTorch implementation of the paper:
-**Learning Neural Scene Representations of Multi-object Scenes from Multiple Views.
+**Learning Object-Centric Representations for Multi-object Scenes from Multiple Views.
 Li Nanbo, Cian Eastwood, Robert B Fisher**
 NeurIPS 2020 (Spotlight)